 Detention as the act of ‘holding in custody’, or ‘the state of being detained’.
 In the context of this guide, detention means the deprivation of the liberty of a person due to arrest by the police or other law enforcement agencies, or bodies enabled by law.
 You are not only detained when kept in a police cell, or prison.
 Once your freedom of movement is restricted and you are kept in a particular place (usually in a police station), detention has taken place.
 You may also be detained in a court holding cell.

-Bail is a process by which a suspect arrested or detained is temporarily released from custody upon satisfying certain conditions or requirements for securing such a release.
+Bail is a process by which a suspect arrested or detained is temporarily released from custody to await trial.
+For this, the suspect arrested has to satisfy certain conditions or requirements for securing such a release.

 This guide was put together by a team of Lawyers, CSO Experts, and Law Students (NJEF Fellows) in partnership with NULAI and Action 4 Justice.